AGE AND YOUR VISION

 Exposure to UV light

 No two people have the same eyesight, so it’s recommended that all adults have regular eye examinations after the age of 40 to detect presbyopia, which is common during middle and old age.
-Hormonal changes altering the cornea during pregnancy can cause a woman’s vision to change during this period, while it’s also recommended that professional advice is taken consistently throughout adulthood, and before taking part in certain sports.
+It’s also recommended that professional advice is taken consistently throughout adulthood, and before taking part in certain sports.

 Common Eyecare Vision Problems for Adults